paulroth3d/node-red-contrib-literal-utils/README.md

 While developing your component, its important that we can also test it within Node Red without having to constantly copy the files back and forth.

-`npm link` greatly helps in this case - as we can use our local files directly.
+`npm link` greatly helps in this case - as we can use our local files directly OR simply make a symbolic link to your Custom Nodes project within your Node Red running project...

 **Step 1** run `npm link` within your node-contrib project.